mintflint/email-notifier/README.md

-An email notifier that lets us know when someone contributes to the MintFlint TokenSale.
+An email notifier that lets the MintFlint team know when someone contributes to the MintFlint TokenSale.